judedaryl/MEAN/README.md

     }
 ```
-## Setting up our registration form.
+## Binding the values of our registration form

 Let's start by opening `register.component.ts`.
 Here we will see the default boiler text setup by the `AngularCLI` when we made the register component.
 Since we will be using forms module, import the following to the file.